 Playa Conchal – 2 days

-This beach is famous because it’s not composed of sand, but crushed shells!
-Nestled in a bay, this is the perfect beach for laid-back fun.
-The waves don’t get too crazy, which makes the waters perfect for swimming and snorkeling.
+The waves don’t get too crazy, which makes the waters perfect for swimming and snorkelling.
 It’s the perfect place to either start or end your holiday – you can grab a drink and a book and just relax!

 Bonus: If you’d also like to go diving on your trip, pop over to the Papagayo Peninsula.
 Still relatively unspoiled, this gulf has some of the best diving opportunities in the country.
-You can do easy dives along the coastline, or head out to Catalina’s Islands for more in-depth dives.
+You can do easy dives along the coastline or head out to Catalina’s Islands for more in-depth dives.

 Book the Best Car Rental in Costa Rica